-If you set up a limited company, is appointing an accountant to look after your affairs a statutory requirement, or can you take care of your accounting duties yourself?
+If you set up a limited company, you are not legally required to appoint an accountant, although there are multiple benefits of doing so.
+In this article, we discuss if appointing a limited company accountant to look after your affairs a statutory requirement, or if can you take care of your accounting duties yourself?

 Despite what you might expect, there is no legal requirement for small companies to use an accountant, and companies are entirely exempt from being audited if they meet the following criteria:

-1. The company must be ‘small’ – i.e. it must meet two of the following conditions: turnover of less than £6.5m, less than 50 employees on average, and a balance sheet turnover of less than £3.26m.
+1. The company must be ‘small’ – for example, it must meet two of the following conditions: turnover of less than £6.5m, less than 50 employees on average, and a balance sheet turnover of less than £3.26m.

 Clearly, almost all Company Bug readers will run ‘small’ companies as per this definition.